syncfusion-content/xamarin-docs/Xamarin/Calendar/Display-Modes.md

 {% endtabs %}

-## Programmatically Collapse the InlineView
+## Programmatically collapse the InlineView

 You can Programmatically Collapsed the InlineView Using [CollapseInlineView](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~CollapseInlineView.html) method which collapsed the Appointment details of the corresponding date.